ellemouton/website/content/posts/ark-oor-transactions.md

 is to perform a batch swap in order to exchange your pre-confirmed VTXO for a confirmed one so that you can throw away the long chain of checkpoint and Ark transactions.

+## Wrapping up

+Ark transactions are what make an Ark usable day to day.
+You can pay someone in the time it takes to swap a few signatures, with no batch transaction and no on-chain confirmation standing in the way.
+What the receiver ends up holding is a preconfirmed VTXO, and most of this part has been about what that word is quietly
+carrying: the receiver has to watch for the sender unrolling the branch out from under them, the sender and the operator could always have been working together, and the chain of transactions sitting behind the coin only ever gets longer.

+Checkpoints deal with the griefing problem by making the client pay to ratchet its own chain forward instead of the operator.
+They do not make the chain any shorter.
+The fix for that is the same one as everywhere else in this series: batch swap, trade the preconfirmed VTXO for a confirmed one, and throw the chain away.

+That is the end of the series.
+Between the three parts you should now have the whole picture: how a VTXO is built and how a tree of them shares one on-chain output, how you get out again, and how you can spend in between.

 [litepaper]: https://docs.arklabs.xyz/ark.pdf
 [arkade]: https://github.com/lightninglabs/ark